z-data/indeed_jobs/README.md

-uses NLP to parse resumes and recomend job fits
 # indeed_jobs

-Project to parse resume and recommend it jobs to apply to.
-For Columbia STAT 3105 Data Mining Class
+This project uses NLP to parse resumes and recommend jobs to apply for.
+Additionally, we had mined data off indeed.com to compare resumes to inorder to give the best recomendations back.